wazo-communication/developers.wazo.io/docs/integrations/embedded-softphone/introduction.md

 ## Callbacks / Events

-You can listen to softphone callback, with :
+You can listen to embedded softphone callback, with :

 ```js
 softphone.onLinkEnabled = (link: HTMLLinkElement) => {